 While the Mississippi Baptist Foundation can easily handle specific individual investments for a client, we seek, when at all possible, to pool the investments from the various accounts together to take advantage of the investment efficiencies afforded larger pools of capital.
 To that end the Foundation manages the following common investment pools:

 MBF Fixed Income Fund, a bond fund, is designed to provide income, with little attention given to capital appreciation.
 The Fixed Income Fund is invested in U.S. government securities and corporate bonds by three outside professional money managers.
-The Fixed Income Fund is benchmarked against the Lehman Brothers Aggregate Index.
+The Fixed Income Fund is benchmarked against the Barclay's Capital Aggregate Index.

 The Fund has the following asset allocation targets:

 MBF General Endowment Fund is designed to meet the long-term investment objectives of perpetual endowment accounts.
-The Endowment Fund seeks to provide 5% income, which is paid out to the many Baptist causes, while growing the principal of the fund by the inflation rate over time, thereby guarding against the effects of inflation.
-The Endowment Fund is invested in a preset allocation between stocks and bonds, which is currently 30% in the MBF Equity Fund and 70% in the MBF Fixed Income Fund.
+The Endowment Fund seeks to provide a reasonable level of income, which is paid out to the many Baptist causes, while growing the principal of the fund by the inflation rate over time, thereby guarding against the effects of inflation.
+The Endowment Fund is invested in a preset allocation between stocks, bonds and alternative investments.

 MBF Short Term Cash Fund, a money market type fund, is designed to out-perform the current yields from six and twelve month certificate of deposits, as well as the 91-day Treasury bill rate.
 The Short-Term Cash Fund matches a competitive rate of return with full liquidity.
 The Fund is managed by the Southern Baptist Foundation.